 The spine is made up of a series of connected bones called “vertebrae.”
-The disc is a combination of strong connective tissues which hold one vertebra to the next and acts as a cushion between the vertebrae.
-The disc is made of a tough outer layer called the “annulus fibrosus” and a gel-like center called the “nucleus pulposus.”
-As you get older, the center of the disc may start to lose water content, making the disc less effective as a cushion.
-This may cause a displacement of the disc’s center (called a herniated or ruptured disc) through a crack in the outer layer.
-Most disc herniations occur in the bottom two discs of the lumbar spine, at and just below the waist.
+The vertebral disc is a combination of strong connective tissues which hold one vertebra to the next and acts as a cushion between the vertebrae.
+These discs are made of a tough outer layer called the “annulus fibrosus” and a gel-like center called the “nucleus pulposus.”
+When the nucleus pulposus bulges or ruptures, it can press on the various nerve roots in your spine and can cause pain, numbness, or muscle weakness in the arms or legs.

 A herniated disc may also cause back pain, but back pain alone (without leg pain) can have many causes other than a herniated disc.
 This condition is often known as a bulging disc or slipped disc, but its medical term is “herniated nucleus pulposus,” or more commonly, a “herniated disc.”

 Disc injuries can be separated into three categories:

 The most common herniated disc cause is often natural disc degeneration over time.
 However, sometimes a traumatic or sudden movement, such as a fall or accident, can lead to a herniated disc.
 In addition, several lifestyle factors can increase your odds of suffering from a disc herniation, such as:

 Due to the complex nature and anatomy of the spine, you might have a herniated disc without even knowing.
 Herniated disc symptoms can vary dramatically based on the severity of injury, as well as location within the spine.
 In addition, you may feel pain moderately or intensely and experience multiple symptoms at once, or little to none.